Key Takeaways

 We already know that each year, the job market becomes more and more competitive.
 So, for a job candidate to get a certain position among hundreds of others, they have to show that they are the ones that they deserve it.
 How do they do it?
 Well, you start by creating a CV or a portfolio that not too many people have.

-In the journey towards mastering coding skills, one tries multiple things in order to practice the things they’re learning.
+In the journey towards mastering coding skills, one tries multiple things in order to practice what they’re learning.
 You can easily add these little “projects” to your resume and showcase the work you’ve done over the months (even over the years).
 Through these projects, you show the employer that you have the knowledge and the technical skills that a candidate needs to work in a coding job environment.

-At the end of the day, the financial aspect is one of the main reasons why many people get up in the morning and go to work.
-We all have financial responsibilities that need to be taken care of, which would be impossible to do if we wouldn’t get a paycheck at the end of the month.
+At the end of the day, the financial aspect is one of the primary reasons why many people get up in the morning and go to work.
+We all have financial responsibilities that need to be taken care of, which would be impossible to do if we didn’t get a paycheck at the end of the month.
 Many careers offer some of the highest salaries, and coding is one of them.

 In the words of the pioneer of the personal computer era, Steve Jobs: “Everybody in this country should learn how to program a computer, should learn a computer language, because it teaches you how to think.
 It’s like going to law school.
 I don’t think anybody should be a lawyer, but going to law school can actually be useful because it teaches you how to think in a certain way… I view computer science as a liberal art.”

 To put it another way, learning to code gives you not only the technical skills, but it also gives you another perspective through which you approach work and see the world.
 You learn to look at things logically.
-Not to mention that you become a detail-oriented person as one little mistake of a missing hyphen can ruin your entire code.
+Not to mention that you become a detail-oriented person, as one little mistake of a missing hyphen can ruin your entire code.

 Curiosity is something unique to our species.
 Among the activities that awaken our interest is coding.
 In coding, one has to experiment with different patterns to see where that leads them.
 This process allows people to ask themselves questions, ‘’What if I do this, will it be better?’’, ‘’What happens when I add this hyphen?’’ and others of this kind.
 Simultaneously, by experimenting with patterns, you can increase your self-confidence and become more resilient and creative than you’ve been.